Less Is More: Engineering Challenges of On-Device Small Language Model Integration in a Mobile Application: Discussion

 Second, \textbf{model flexibility} enabled the rapid Gemma 3 $\rightarrow$ Qwen3 swap (Section~\ref{sec:models}, F5).
 This swap required changing only the model configuration (no framework migration, no recompilation pipeline).
 With MLC LLM, swapping models requires re-running the TVM compilation pipeline, which adds hours to each model evaluation.
 With AICore, model choice is not an option at all.

 A third benefit emerged during testing: \textbf{emulator support}.
 LiteRT-LM's CPU backend works on emulators, enabling rapid iteration without a physical device for basic prompt testing.
-MLC LLM explicitly documents that emulators are unsupported, and AICore requires specific Pixel hardware.
+MLC LLM explicitly documents that emulators are unsupported, and AICore requires specific flagship hardware across select vendors.
 For a solo developer, the ability to test on an emulator during early iteration was a significant productivity advantage.